-Below are the Nielsen ratings for the second week of the 1998-99 television broadcast season; reruns are excluded from the list.
-The bottom chart has the viewership figures for the 15 most-watched programs on cable during the week.
+Below are the Nielsen ratings for the first week of the 1998-99 television broadcast season; reruns are excluded from the list.
+The first chart includes household (HH) ratings and viewership (in millions) for all first-run broadcast programs.
+The second chart has the viewership figures for the 15 most-watched programs on cable during the week.
 Please note that viewership in the broadcast table is measured on Persons 2+, while viewership in this cable chart is measured on total households.
 Available 18-49 data is included in a separate chart below the cable ratings.

 - Weekly TV Ratings

 On a week with the most of the networks back to originals, CBS's 'The Big Bang Theory' again led the seven-day DVR gains, up 1.51 in the demo to 3.91, and 4.48 million viewers to 18.01 million.
 NBC's 'Manifest' was an extremely close second in the demo, 1.50 to 2.55, but led the week in viewership gains, rising 5.74 million viewers to 11.58 million.
 On that same net, 'New Amsterdam' had a strong L+7 jump, up 5.17 million viewers to 10.52 million.
 On the cable side, Bravo's 'Dirty John' led both the three-day demo and viewership gains, up 0.45 to 1.04 and 1.41 million viewers to 3.25 million.
 The only other cable program to rise more than 1 million viewers was History's 'Vikings' which was up 1.22 million.